HuangJingGitHub/Flexiv_CRTK/README.md

 C++ and Python wrappers are provided.
 As wrappers are based on derived classes of base classes in Flexiv RDK, they are also compatible with newer versions of RDK after necessary adjustments.

-Available Flexiv states-CRTK query commands and Flexiv methods-CRTK motion commands correspondences are as follows:
+Available Flexiv states-CRTK query commands (first two columns) and Flexiv methods-CRTK motion commands (last two columns) correspondences are as follows:
 | flexiv::RobotStates:: | CRTK query command | flexiv::Robot:: | CRTK motion command |
 | :---: | :---: | :---: | :---: |
 | q |   measured_js() | streamJointPositiion() | servo_jp() |